satpathysarthak/SPG/README.md

 ## Cox Regression model results

-cox_regression/ has all the cox regression models. cox_regression/FDR_gender_zscore/ has the cox-regression model which
+cox_regression/ has all the cox regression models. cox_regression/FDR_gender_zscore/ has the cox-regression model where the gene expression was z-score transformed and the subsequent interaction and main-effect models generated.

 ## Scripts